 18.2 If any component of a candidate’s research has not been published after completion of the HDR, the supervisor(s) may publish the research, provided appropriate authorship is attributed to the candidate subject to a documented agreement to transfer any intellectual property from the candidate to the University.
 This does not apply in the case of Creative Works, such as literary works, artworks, audio-visual presentations or performance rights.
 Candidates are encouraged to seek independent legal advice before signing an agreement to assign their intellectual property to the University.

-19.2 Where candidates do not wish to discuss the matter with their supervisors (e.g. in the event of a breakdown in the supervisory relationship) they should approach the relevant Associate Dean (Research) or nominee directly.
-Matters that cannot be resolved at the Faculty level may be brought to the attention of the Research Degrees Committee via the Higher Degrees by Research Coordinator.
+19.2 Where candidates do not wish to discuss the matter with their supervisors (e.g. in the event of a breakdown in the supervisory relationship), or where an issue cannot be resolved at the supervisor level, the candidate should approach the relevant Associate Dean (Research) or nominee for resolution.

-19.3 A candidate who has a grievance concerning any action or decision of a supervisor, Executive Dean, Associate Dean (Research) or nominee or the Research Degrees Committee may have their grievance dealt with under the Student Complaints and Appeals - Governing Policy.
+19.4 A candidate who has a grievance concerning any action or decision of a supervisor, or any other member of staff, and is unable to reach a satisfactory resolution through informal discussions and conciliation, as described in 19.1-19.3, may lodge a formal grievance dealt with under the Student Complaints and Appeals - Governing Policy and associated procedures.

-19.4 Candidates will be invited to provide anonymous feedback each year via the annual HDR Candidate survey.
+19.5 Candidates will be invited to provide anonymous feedback on their research training experience each year via the annual HDR Candidate survey.